 You can carpool with friends.
 Parking is limited, so carpooling is a good idea.
 Remember to have your Sno Park permit and grooming sticker.
 See question: “Do I have to pay for parking.”

 The Selkirk Lodge, where registration will be, has flush bathrooms and warm running water.
 There are also outhouses near the lodge and along the cross country ski trails.

 What if I miss the registration deadline?

-Please register online or mail in, by Friday, Jan 25, 2013, so we know how many there will be for lunch.
-When you register early you also receive 2 chances to win in the door prize drawings.
-Late online registration continues until Friday Feb 1st ($10.00 late fee applies) If space is available, there is late registration during packet pickup at Mountain Gear on Friday, Feb.
-1st from 4-7 pm and late onsite registration at the Selkirk Lodge from 8:30 – 10:30am.
+Please register by mail or online by Friday, Jan 23, 2015, so we know how many there will be for lunch.
+Late online registration continues until Friday Jan 30th ($10.00 late fee applies) If space is available, there is late registration during packet pickup at REI on Friday, Jan 30th from 4-6:30 pm and late onsite registration at the Selkirk Lodge from 8:30 – 10:30am.